alariej/windbot/README.md

 -   `npm run build`
 -   `node dist/windbot.js`

-The bot will react to the following keywords (case doesn't matter):
+The bot will react to the following keywords (case insensitive):

 -   WIND
 -   TEMP